Contemporary art in Egypt: Graffiti

 Graffiti comes from the Greek word "Graphien", which means "to write".
 Graffiti today has been defined as "the act of inscribing or drawing on walls for the purpose of communicating a message to the general public".
 In Egypt, graffiti is dating back to the Pharonic period when the Egyptians used to document their daily life on the temple walls.
 In modern-day Egypt, and during Mubarak era, graffiti was illegal and classified as a "misdemeanor".

 Before 2011 revolution, graffiti served as a channel to promote the reclamation of public space, via positive cultural and social exchange.
 The graffiti were mostly featuring religious, advertisements or romantic declarations, even though a couple of urban artists were already active.
 The birth of "revolutionary graffiti" in Egypt took place during the first days of the revolution when Egyptians protesters convey uncensored political messages against Mubarak's regime.
+At this time, artists drew on cultural memory, slogans, and historical figures to add impact to their messages.
+For example, Bahia Shehab's work called "A Thousand Times No," used the Arabic letters of "Lam-Alif" to convey the message of resistance and rejection of different forms of oppression.
+Common themes in the artworks included calls for the fall of the regime, depictions of martyrs, as well as critiques of political figures and the military.
+Social Media also contributed to the role of connecting material spaces and spreading messages to others, despite the government's control of the physical spaces.
 Since the toppling of Mubarak, graffiti has become an alternative media channel, documenting different political events that taking place in the country and paying homage to activists who died.
 Some streets inside and outside Cairo turned into graffiti hubs such as Mohamed Mahmoud Street in Cairo and Al Gomhuria in Assiut.

 Meanwhile, graffiti reflects the controversial political debate in Egypt post revolution and during Muslim Brotherhood ruling era.
 On one hand, the streets around Tahrir square have become a graffiti gallery of opposing the current regime of Mohamed Morsi who is accused of failing to reform post-revolution Egypt while consolidating power in the hands of his Muslim Brotherhood.
 On the other hand, in some districts inside Cairo and Assiut, only pro- Morsi graffiti exist in streets' walls.